 Marketing departments at banks occasionally have deals to catch your curiosity.
 These deals may come in the form of a slightly longer maturity date, such as 13 months instead of 12.
 They also generally pay out at a higher rate.
 The deals are used to get you through the door, but they can be worthwhile.

-Read the fine printRead the fine print before you settle on a CD.
+Read the fine print before you settle on a CD.
 If you think you might need to redeem before the maturity date, make sure the penalty is smaller than other CDs you’ve looked at.
 Use Bankrate’s CD calculator to figure out how much interest you’ll accrue over a set period of time with a particular CD.